Inner Mongolia: Language and culture

 Mongols in Inner Mongolia speak Mongolian dialects such as Chakhar, Xilingol, Baarin, Khorchin and Kharchin Mongolian and, depending on definition and analysis, further dialects or closely related independent Central Mongolic languages such as Ordos, Khamnigan, Barghu Buryat and the arguably Oirat dialect Alasha.
-The standard pronunciation of Mongolian in China is based on the Chakhar dialect of the Plain Blue Banner, located in central Inner Mongolia, while the grammar is based on all Southern Mongolian dialects.
+The standard pronunciation of Mongolian in China is based on the Chakhar dialect of the Plain Blue Banner, located in central Inner Mongolia, while the grammar is based on all Inner Mongolian dialects.
 This is different from the Mongolian state, where the standard pronunciation is based on the closely related Khalkha dialect.
 There are a number of independent languages spoken in Hulunbuir such as the somewhat more distant Mongolic language Dagur and the Tungusic language Evenki.
 Officially, even the Evenki dialect Oroqin is considered a language.

 The Han Chinese of Inner Mongolia speak a variety of dialects, depending on the region.
 Those in the eastern parts tend to speak Northeastern Mandarin, which belongs to the Mandarin group of dialects; those in the central parts, such as the Yellow River valley, speak varieties of Jin, another subdivision of Chinese, due to its proximity to other Jin-speaking areas in China such as the Shanxi province.
 Cities such as Hohhot and Baotou both have their unique brand of Jin Chinese such as the Zhangjiakou–Hohhot dialect which are sometimes incomprehensible with dialects spoken in northeastern regions such as Hailar.

 The vast grasslands have long symbolised Inner Mongolia.
 Mongolian art often depicts the grassland in an uplifting fashion and emphasises Mongolian nomadic traditions.
 The Mongols of Inner Mongolia still practice their traditional arts.
 Inner Mongolian cuisine has Mongol roots and consists of dairy-related products and hand-held lamb (手扒肉).
 In recent years, franchises based on hot pot have appeared in Inner Mongolia, the best known of which is Little Sheep.
 Notable Inner Mongolian commercial brand names include Mengniu and Yili, both of which began as dairy product and ice cream producers.